hdtodd/DNT/README.md

 	* `sudo systemctl enable rtl_433` and `sudo systemctl start rtl_433` to enable and start the service
 	* Now, whenever the monitoring system is rebooted, it will restart the rtl_433 service and the mqtt service needed to broadcast in JSON format the information received by the RTL\_433 dongle as ISM packets.

-You will, over time, need to remove the JSON log file on the monitoring computer (`/var/log/rtl_433/rtl_433.json`).
-Or you may want to use `logrotate` to manage those JSON files, in which case `sudo mv rtl_433.logrotate /etc/logrotate.d/rtl_433` on the host monitoring system to compress and manage the log files.
+The JSON log file grows quickly, so you will, over time, need to remove the JSON log file on the monitoring computer (`/var/log/rtl_433/rtl_433.json`).
+Or you may want to use `logrotate` to manage those JSON files, in which case you could `sudo mv rtl_433.logrotate /etc/logrotate.d/rtl_433` on the host monitoring system to compress and manage the log files.

-The developers of `rtl_433` continually update the list of devices that the program recognizes, so `git pull`, re-build, and re-install `rtl_433` periodically to add recognition of new devices in your neighborhood.
+The developers of `rtl_433` continually update the list of devices that the program recognizes, so connect to the `rtl_433` download directory, `git pull`, re-build, and re-install `rtl_433` periodically to add recognition of new devices in your neighborhood.

 ## Outstanding Issues
 On occasion, clicking the "Quit" button fails to shut down `DNT` on Mac OSX.
 This appears to be a Python GIL issue caused by interaction between `tkinter` and `mqtt` loops.
 Feedback and suggested solutions would be welcome.